uibk-uncover/libjpeg-CSM/README.md

 ### Eve: Model training

-Execute the Matlab code from `eve/train_model.m` to train the model and export it to a directory `model/`.
+Execute the Matlab code from `eve/train_model.m` to train the model.
+Trained models are exported to a directory `model/`.

 - `model/model_6b_6b_0.4.mat`
 - `model/model_7_7_0.4.mat`